influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/cluster-commands.md

 ##### [ `-db <db_name>` ]

-Name of the single database to restore.
+The name of the single database to restore.

 ##### [ `-full` ]

-Restore a backup that was created with the `-full` flag.
+Flag to restore a backup that was created with the `-full` flag.
 A restore command with the `-full` flag requires the `path-to-backup-manifest-file`.

 ##### [ `-list` ]

-Show the contents of the backup.
+Flag to show the contents of the backup.

 ##### [ `-newdb <newdb_name>` ]

-Name of the new database to restore to (must specify with `-db`).
+The name of the new database to restore to (must specify with `-db`).

 ##### [ `-newrf <newrf_integer>` ]

-Integer of the new [replication factor](/influxdb/v1.5/concepts/glossary/#replication-factor) to restore to (this is capped to the number of data nodes in the cluster).
+The integer of the new [replication factor](/influxdb/v1.5/concepts/glossary/#replication-factor) to restore to (this is capped to the number of data nodes in the cluster).

 ##### [ `-newrp <newrp_name>` ]

-Name of the new [retention policy](/influxdb/v1.5/concepts/glossary/#retention-policy-rp) to restore to (must specify with `-rp`).
+The name of the new [retention policy](/influxdb/v1.5/concepts/glossary/#retention-policy-rp) to restore to (must specify with `-rp`).

 ##### [ `-rp <rp_name>` ]

-Name of the single retention policy to restore.
+The rame of the retention policy to restore.

 ##### [ `-shard <shard_ID>` ]

-Identifier of the [shard](/influxdb/v1.5/concepts/glossary/#shard) to restore.
+The identifier of the [shard](/influxdb/v1.5/concepts/glossary/#shard) to restore.

 Resources: [Backing up and restoring in InfluxDB Enterprise](/enterprise_influxdb/v1.5/administration/backup-and-restore/#restore)